rrrene/credo/README.md

 ### Warnings

 These checks warn you about things that are potentially dangerous, like a missed call to `IEx.pry` or a call to String.downcase without saving the result.

-## Issues

-Like any code linter, Credo reports issues.
-Contrary to many other linters these issues are not created equal.
-Each issue is assigned a priority, based on a base priority set by the config and a dynamic component based on violation severity and location in the source code.

-These priorities hint at the importance of each issue and are displayed in the command-line interface using arrows: ↑ ↗ → ↘ ↓

-By default, only issues with a positive priority are part of the report (↑ ↗ →).